CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation: Experiments

-\paragraph{Analysis.} For NL2Chart (Table~\autoref{tab:CycleChart_nl2chart}), CycleChart-7B achieves the best performance across all textual, visual, and validity metrics.
-The 3B variant also performs strongly, showing that our consistency-based training reliably produces both textually correct and visually faithful specifications.
+\paragraph{Analysis.} For NL2Chart (\autoref{tab:CycleChart_nl2chart}), CycleChart-7B achieves the best performance across all textual, visual, and validity metrics.
+The 3B variant performs strongly, showing that our consistency-based training reliably produces both textually correct and visually faithful specifications.
 Among general VLMs, Gemini-2.5-pro offers the strongest visual similarity, while Claude-3.5-sonnet, Gemini-2.5-flash, and GPT-4.1 achieve reasonable textual overlap and validity.
-Chart-specific open-source models such as ChartInstruct-LLaMA2, UniChart-chartqa-960, and TinyChart fail to generate valid Vega-Lite specifications and cannot be evaluated on this task.
-Chart-specific open-source models (e.g., ChartInstruct, UniChart, TinyChart) fail to produce valid Vega-Lite specifications.
-As they are not designed for forward chart generation, we exclude them from NL2Chart reporting.
+Chart-specific open-source models (e.g., ChartInstruct, UniChart, TinyChart) fail to produce valid Vega-Lite specifications; as they are not designed for forward chart generation, we exclude them from NL2Chart reporting.

 For chart schema parsing (\autoref{tab:CycleChart_schema}), CycleChart-7B again achieves the best performance, with the 3B version obtaining a strong result, highlighting the benefits of our training pipeline.
 Apart from CycleChart, general VLMs such as Gemini-2.5-pro and Gemini-2.5-flash also perform reasonably well on this task.
 ChartInstruct-LLaMA2, UniChart-chartqa-960, and TinyChart once again fail to follow the parsing instructions and cannot produce valid schemas.